In this article, we'll discuss the most common pitfalls that prevent you from reaching your loyalty programme goals.

 A study reported brands that engage their customers with gamified elements enjoy a 63% lower rate of customer attrition.
 After all, getting quality service is great, but winning a prize by participating in and winning a game will always be a more memorable experience.

-10) Not recognising your most important customers
+10) Not recognising and lack of ability to target your most important customers

 While it's important to treat all customers fairly, rewarding all customers equally won't make your highest-spending customers feel valued.